Betsy Damon

-Betsy Damon (born 1940) is an American artist whose work has been influenced by her activism in women's, gay, and environmental rights.
+Betsy Damon (born 1940) is an American ecofeminist artist whose work has been influenced by her activism in women's, gay, and environmental rights.

-Early life and Family
+Early life and family

 Damon was born in 1940 to American diplomat George Huntington Damon and Harriet Atkins.
 Damon is an aunt to journalist Arwa Damon, as well as a great-granddaughter of investment banker Henry Hornblower, founder of Hornblower & Weeks.
 She spent her childhood living in Istanbul.

 Career

 Damon received her master's degree from Columbia University in 1966.
 She then traveled to Germany but returned to the United States in 1968 where she learned of the Women's Movement from American artist Joyce Kozloff.
 In 1972 Damon attended Womanhouse.
 After this visit, she began creating street art performances in New York City.
 Her performance, The 7000 Year Old Woman in 1977 in New York City, addressed feminist themes of violence and oppression through a ritualistic performance.

 Damon has participated in a number of exhibitions and performances and her work has been featured in exhibitions at the Metropolitan Museum of Art.
 She was a founding member of the Women's Caucus for Art and received the Mid-Life Career Award from the organization in 1989.
 She won the Arts and Healing Network Award in 2000.
 At the age of 50, Damon changed the focus of her art to center on water, the conservation and protection of water and how it impacts society.
 Her efforts in activist art influenced the annual San Antonio River clean up, as well as educated many people on the importance of water.
 She is an international water artist who primarily focuses on ecological works.
 Her work raised awareness in China as well, her best known project being The Living Water Garden in the city of Chengdu in Sichuan Province, China, the first water-themed ecological park in urban China.
 In 2009, Damon was named as a Women's History Month Honoree by the National Women's History Project.
+Damon was awarded a Guggenheim Fellowship in 2023.